verm024/population-transition-app/README.md

 - Choose Chrome as the browser and click `Start E2E Testing in Chrome`
 - Open the Specs tab and click on the script named `cypress/e2e/spec.cy.ts`
 - Please wait until the tests are finished

+## Postscript

+Majority of the Japanese version of this document is translated by the help of [Google Translate](https://translate.google.co.id/?hl=id) and [Yandex Translate](https://translate.yandex.com/?lang=en-ja)

 # 日本語の説明